top of page

 kazye.04.jpeg

 In Seychelles Creole, pti kazye means 'little fish trap'.
 The kazye is a touchstone of our cultural heritage and traditional ocean-based way of life.
 For generations, fishermen in pirogues and katiolos wove bamboo traps for inshore waters long before aeroplanes and imported food arrived.
 This trap fishing method sustained our people and continues to this day.
-Our name honours this tradition of resourcefulness and connection to the ocean.
+Our name honours this island tradition.

 bottom of page